RWLab/rwRtools/README.md

 ### 3\.
 Load essential Pod data

-This transfers price data from the data library and loads it into the Global Environment as the `prices` object.
+This transfers price data from the data library to `path` and loads it into the Global Environment as the `prices` object.

-**IMPORTANT: It overwrites any object you might have in your Global Environment with that variable name.**
+**IMPORTANT: It overwrites any object you might have in your Global Environment with that variable name, or locally at `path` with the Research Pod prices file name.**

+Requires that you have authorised to the data library prior.

 ``` r
 quicksetup(pod = "EquityFactors", path = ".")